entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

     -   Do not select any other technologies

-    -   Accept the provided suggetion for the bundle name
+    -   Accept the provided suggestion for the bundle name

+    -   Which is the organization name to use when publishing the docker image?
+[YOUR-DOCKER-HUB-ORGANIZATION-OR-USERNAME].
+This is the organization under which your microservice docker image will be published.
+See
+       [Blueprint to Component Repository](../ecr/tutorials/from-blueprint-to-de.md) to change this later.

     -   i18n: Yes